MashaWaleed/IEEE-Embedded-Workshop/COTS/STM32F103C8/MCAL/RCC/README.md

 # RCC DRIVER

-This is a drive made to configure registers responsible for clock initilaization, control and reset
+This is a driver made to configure registers responsible for clock initilaization, control and reset

 ## API Reference